SJ0769/Obsidian-Notes-SJ/content/Logic/Tarski's theory of truth.md

 	$\rightarrow$ The meta-language is a language in which the syntax (symbols and rules) for manipulating the object language are formulated.
 The sentences of the object language are treated as objects which can be quantified over in the meta-language (i.e., $\forall \phi \in \mathscr{L}_{n}, \phi$ is provable in $\mathscr{L}_{n} \implies T_{n}(\phi)$), this can then be characterized as a sentence $\psi$ of $\mathscr{L}_{{n+1}}$.

-Consider $\mathscr{L}_{0} = ZFC$ (Zermelo-Frankel set theory w/ the axiom of choice), $\mathscr{L}_{1} = PRA$ (Primitive Recursive Arithmetic).
-PRA is strong enough to define Gödel numbering so it is a suitable meta-theory.
+Consider $\mathscr{L}_{0} = ZFC$ (Zermelo-Frankel set theory w/ the axiom of choice), $\mathscr{L}_{1} = PRA$ (Primitive Recursive Arithmetic). $PRA$ is strong enough to define Gödel numbering so it is a suitable meta-theory (in order to internalize the metatheory w/in the object language so we can refer to to its own statements and the provability of them..., etc.)

 From the above example, we can also see that the syntax of the object language (i.e., formation rules for sentences, what constitutes a WFF, inference rules for proof and theorems ,..., etc. is defined in the meta-language) is also determined by the meta-theory (and so, would also affect the semantics from this).